atropos-null/LS/py109/py109_studyguide.md

     print(f"Hi {name}")
 ```

-As always 'truthy' does not mean 'equal to `True`.
+As always 'truthy' does not mean 'equal to `True`'.

 As of 3.10 there's also **match case statements**.